Harrindy/VCMforPB/README.md

 # R programs for the article ``Varying-coefficient regression analysis for pooled biomonitoring."

-To run our method in R, the required R packges are Rcpp and RcppArmadillo.
+The required R packges are Rcpp and RcppArmadillo.
 You can install these two R packages by

         install.packages(c("RcppArmadillo","Rcpp"))